textpattern/textpattern.github.io/administration/files-panel.md

 ## Upload files

 The first tool at the top of the panel is the *upload* area.
 Labeled 'Upload file' you will find a field for entering a path to the file.
-On its right side there is a 'Browse...'-button which (as well as clicking on the field itself) will open a pop-up-window containing your file manager's tools to locate a file for upload.
+On its right side there is a 'Browse...'-button which (as well as selecting the field itself) will open a pop-up-window containing your file manager's tools to locate a file for upload.

-When you have marked a file and put its path into the upload field by clicking 'open' (or 'OK'), you can start uploading by clicking 'Upload'.
+When you have marked a file and put its path into the upload field by selecting 'open' (or 'OK'), you can start uploading by selecting 'Upload'.

 The file will be uploaded to the files folder of Textpattern (but remember the file size limitations).
 A reference will automatically be saved in the database and the file editing panel will be opened.
 Here you can enter additional information (see below) regarding the file, or replace the file.
 To save those informations and return to the Files panel press 'Save'.